Pastoral Relations Council

 Note: It is recognized that there is a need to work with the Community of Faith Support Council on matters of inter-related responsibilities.
 It is also recognized that collaboration with LeaderShift will be important to ensure growth in capacity related to areas of pastoral relations.

-There are three (3) Sub-Committees that are coordinated through the Pastoral Relations Council.
+There are three (3) cascading (sub-) committees that are coordinated through the Pastoral Relations Council.

 - Pastoral Relations Working Group.
 (PRWG) acts on and/or make decisions on behalf of the Regional Council (RC) in regard to the following: